eknag/10-708-group-project/README.md

 To upload trained models, run `bash upload.sh`

 # Usage
 Run `python3 scripts/train.py --config configs/<training config file>` in order to train a model.
+Datasets specified in the configuration file will be downloaded automatically to the specified dataset location when the script is run.

 Run `python3 scripts/evaluation.py -c configs/eval.yaml` to perform evaluations.